-What the EDI + Student Affairs division can do for you
+What the EDISA division can do for you

 Below you will find links to the twelve departments and programs that are part of the Equity, Diversity and Inclusion and Student Affairs division.
 Each offers something unique in the broad spectrum of campus services and student support.
 See each site for complete details and contact information.